 Women for Election is a not-for-profit, non-partisan organisation whose vision is of an Ireland with balanced participation of women and men in political life.
 Our mission is to inspire and equip women to succeed in politics.

-Women for Election offers a tailored training and support programme to women seeking to enter public life; and provides and facilitates a cross-party network of political women, committed to equal representation of women and men in Irish politics.
-We are driven by our belief that enriching the diversity of voices in our politics will lead to more robust decisions, and help create a fairer, more inclusive and dynamic society, better equipped to tackle future challenges.
+Women for Election offers a tailored training and support programmes to women seeking to enter public life; and provides and facilitates a cross-party network of political women, committed to gender equality in Irish political representation.
+We believe that a diversity of voices in our politics will lead to more robust decisions, and help create a fairer, more inclusive and dynamic society.

-Women for Election grew out of Women for Europe, an organisation established to provide a platform for women’s voices during the 2009 Lisbon treaty referendum.
-Women for Election is the response to demand from the women we met, across Ireland, for an organisation wholly focused on providing practical supports for women seeking to enter politics.
+Stemming from Women for Europe, an organisation established to provide a platform for women’s voices during the 2009 Lisbon treaty referendum, Women for Election is the response to demand we met, across Ireland, for an organisation wholly focused on providing practical supports for women entering politics.

-Evidence shows that to bring about real change a combination of hard measures (quotas) and additional supports, including mentoring and training programmes and women’s political networks, is required.
-Women for Election provide a number of programmes designed specifically to empower women and to help them overcome challenges the may face when considering a career in politics.
+Evidence shows that to bring about real change a combination of hard measures (quotas) and additional supports, such as training programmes and women’s political networks, is required.
+Women for Election provides a number of programmes designed specifically to empower women and to help them overcome challenges the may face when considering a career in politics.

 - INSPIRE women to consider a career in politics

 - EQUIP women with the tools and techniques necessary to successfully get elected

 - INFORM women of the benefits of becoming more politically active

 Our programmes provide high quality political training focused on supporting women to win.
 Delivered by a variety of experts our programmes cover all aspects of political campaigns, including building committed campaign teams, effective planning and administration, fundraising and budgeting, message development, presentation skills and managing the media.